-Earlier this year I ended a long-term relationship.
-A week after my ex moved out, my house was broken into.
+Early in 2025 I started fresh leaving behind a long-term relationship.
+A day after my ex moved out, my house was broken into.
 That event shook my sense of safety, and to pull myself out of the anxiety it created, I dove into books about mindset and the science of how we grow.
 I read, I took notes, and little by little I felt better.
 That process led me to channel the transformation into something creative and intentional.
 I call this chapter of my life “the breakup, the break-in, the breakthrough” (yes, I love alliteration).

 Raising Moxy is what came from it.

 Moxy is the blend of creativity, curiosity, grit, and intention that fuels ideas forward.
-The spelling Moxy feels both familiar and personal, a nod to the original word moxie but with its own warmth, charm, and character.
+The spelling Moxy feels both familiar and personal, a nod to the original word "moxie" but with its own warmth, charm, and character.
 Moxy feels like a name, a way of describing the version of myself I grow into through practice, effort, and curiosity.
-She’s the part of me that lights up when I’m engaged, brave, playful, and learning something new.

 The “y” at the end of Moxy echoes the heart of this project.
 Its branching shape suggests a path opening into possibility and serves as a reminder that creativity is built on choices, on intention, and on the “why” that fuels momentum.
-That letter carries the spirit of Raising Moxy, a search for purpose, curiosity, and the energy that keeps ideas alive.
+That letter carries the spirit of Raising Moxy, a search for purpose, curiosity, and the energy that keeps ideas alive and helps you write your own story.

 Raising Moxy is my visual exploration of nurturing that spark.
-It’s an ongoing practice of showing up, staying curious, and strengthening the creative vitality that turns effort into growth and possibility into action.
+It’s an ongoing practice of showing up, staying curious, and strengthening the creative vitality that turns effort into growth.

 Big Magic: Creative Living Beyond Fear, by Elizabeth Gilbert